Horizons Northwest will return to Portland, Oregon on October 17-20, 2024.

 Horizons Northwest is the largest psychedelic learning and community event in the Pacific Northwest region.

-Our conference featured three days exploring Oregon’s Psilocybin Services Act regulatory system, as well as national and global dialogues about the many dimensions of psychedelics.
+Our conference explores Oregon’s Psilocybin Services Act regulatory system, as well as national and global dialogues about the many dimensions of psychedelics.

 Horizons Northwest is produced in collaboration with the Sheri Eckert Foundation.